Data can help us understand the current state of an industry and give us a glimpse into where it’s headed.

 - Chase has the most branches of any bank in the US, with more than 4,700 branches.

 Before we dive into how people bank, here’s a big-picture look at the banking industry as a whole.

-Of those banks, the Federal Reserve reports the following as the largest banks in the country, based on their consolidated assets.
+Of those banks, the Federal Reserve reports the following as the largest banks in the country as of March 31, 2023, based on their consolidated assets.

 Total Assets of All U.S. Commercial Banks

 The banking industry has experienced steady growth over the last decade.
 Today, the combined total asset value of all the banks in the US is $21.81 trillion.

 Over the last three years, the industry has grown by $4.32 trillion, up from $17.49 trillion in 2019.

 Number of Bank Branches in the US